ISLEcode/.github/.github/ISSUE_TEMPLATE/50-chg-request.md

 ### Description

-_Exemple_: Data conversion is taking more time than planned due to the condition of the source data.
+_Example_: Data conversion is taking more time than planned due to the condition of the source data.
 Data conversion tasks are on the critical path and are at risk of slippage.
 Adding another full-time database administrator will add needed capacity to stay on schedule.

 ### Justification